pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 #### "preferred label"

-The individual entities in OpenBiodiv/OBKMS all have unique identifiers (in the `pensoft:` and in other namespaces).
+The individual entities in OpenBiodiv all have unique identifiers.
 In addition to those identifiers, the objects have labels that are there primarily for human consumption.
 Labels can be things like the DOI (in the case of an article), the Latin name of a taxon.
 This preferred label is encoded with the property `skos:prefLabel`.
 Furthermore, an object can have secondary (alternative) labels such as a different spelling of a scientific name, or a vernacular name of a taxon.
 In this case we use `skos:altLabel`.

 #### class Treatment